 At Takeda, we know that what we do now is critical for creating a sustainable future – a future that allows us to continue to bring life-transforming treatments to patients around the world.
 It’s our duty to innovate responsibly and to act urgently to reduce our own environmental footprint.
 Pressure on environmental health, including degrading air quality, increasing scarcity of clean water and other natural resources, waning biodiversity and impacts of climate change, is an increasing threat to human health and our way of life.

 With World Environment Day taking place June 5, we’re reminded of the growing call for action to create a more sustainable world across the globe for future generations.
-Through our Takeda Environmental Sustainability Goals, we’ve set out to identify how we can reduce our environmental impact to better support our local communities.
+Through our Takeda environmental sustainability goals, we’ve set out to identify how we can reduce our environmental impact to better support our local communities.

-“With climate change having a significant impact on the state of California in particular, episodic power outages and a power grid that is under stress at peak times, installing solar panels not only supports our ambitious environmental sustainability goals, but it also ensures our patients have continued access to the medicines they need,” added Obed.
+“With climate change having a significant impact on the state of California in particular, episodic power outages and a power grid that is under stress at peak times, installing solar photovoltaic panels not only supports our ambitious environmental sustainability goals, but it also ensures our patients have continued access to the medicines they need,” added Angelica.
 “As we look to solar to help power our site, having a supplementary electricity source helps potentially alleviate any disruptions to the production of our medicines.”

 Takeda’s L.A. manufacturing facility, which has been operational for the last 65 years, is the largest plasma fractionation site in the network, supporting the manufacturing of plasma-derived therapies for the treatment of rare, chronic and genetic diseases, such as Primary Immunodeficiency (PI), Hemophilia and Hereditary Angioedema (HAE), to name a few.